dlwicksell/nodem/README.md

 ```

 Nodem supports setting up a custom routines path, for resolving calls to other
-M functions and procedures, via the 'routinesPath' property.
+M functions and procedures, via the `routinesPath` property.
 Make sure that one
-of the directories in the 'routinesPath' contains the v4wNode.m routine,
+of the directories in the `routinesPath` contains the v4wNode.m routine,
 located in the Nodem src directory, or its compiled object, v4wNode.o,
 otherwise Nodem will not be fully functional.
 This could be used to provide
 some security, by giving access only to certain routines, within a Nodem